Hen & Stag Party

 If you’ve been given the task of organising a Hen or Stag do and simply don’t know where to begin, you may find it useful to consider doing fancy dress.
-One you have settled on a fancy dress theme you will find other aspects of your planning fall into place.
-For example, if you think the Hen would get a kick out of dressing up as a sexy cowgirl, why not go with the Wild West theme and book a weekend in Galway or Kerry.
-Or if you want to cause the Stag maximum embarrassment, pick a shocking outfit and a busy location – imagine him in a blonde wig and fishnet tights in a bustling Dublin bar, and you’ll get the picture.
+Once you have settled on a fancy dress theme you will find other aspects of your planning simply fall into place.
+For example, if you think the Hen would get a kick out of dressing up as a sexy cowgirl, why not go with the Wild West theme and book a weekend in Galway or Kerry?
+Or if you want to cause the Stag maximum embarrassment, pick a shocking outfit and a busy location – imagine him in a blonde wig and fishnet tights in a bustling Dublin bar, and, well, you get the picture.

 It’s important to remember there may be a very mixed crowd, and not everyone will be comfortable getting their legs out.
 A theme such as nuns or doctors and nurses allows the individual to go as fully-covered or short and sexy as they like.
 Uniforms are also a popular choice for hen parties, and can be more flattering for the older party revellers.
 It will be easier to get the bride’s Aunty Mary into an air hostess outfit than a burlesque costume!